hyperoceanic/marks-docs/docs/People/onboarding.md

 ## End of Month 1

-* Review the month with the new starter
+* Review the month with the new starter.
-* Get feedback on the process from them
+* Get feedback on the process from them.
 * Review how they're dealing with their 'one job'* Quality, timeliness* If it is working out then plan to add some non-core stuff to get them started on their pathway within the organization.

 ## Making sure it's all working out